SFB1252/llm-workshop/docs/index.md

 - **"Scaling behavior in LLMs as tools for modeling human word and sentence processing"**
   *Job Schepens* (University of Cologne)

+- **"Are Large Language Models (LLMs) the next generation of participants in linguistic studies?"**
+  *Iris Ferrazzo* (Bonn Center for Digital Humanities and Department for Romance Linguistics, University of Bonn)

 - **"Word Predictability in Dyslexia and Second Language Reading"**
   *Sam Boeve* (Ghent University)